-Shaker style kitchen designs are a popular choice – and with good reason, since they never date and are so easy to decorate around.
+Shaker kitchens are a popular choice – and with good reason, since they never date and are so easy to decorate around.
 What's more, they will suit both contemporary and traditional homes.
 Matching them with a wallpaper design that really suits the simple spirit of Shaker style is the best route.

-Open shelves are a must-have in an informal kitchen – the perfect place to store and display kitchenware.
+Open shelving ideas are a must-have in an informal kitchen – the perfect place to store and display kitchenware.
 Wallpapering the wall behind open shelves will draw attention to any attractive items on display, and add depth and character to that part of the kitchen.
 Our advice?
-Put wallpaper on just one or two walls in a kitchen – more than that might well be too busy, especially if you're designing a small kitchen.
+Put wallpaper on just one or two walls in a kitchen – more than that might well be too busy, especially if you're working with a small kitchen design.

-Find more interior design advice for your kitchen in our expert guide.
+- Find more kitchen interior design advice in our expert guide.

-There's sooo much to love about this dining nook: the panelling and the geometric wallpaper create a space for eating and entertaining that's both practical, good looking and intimate.
+There's so much to love about this dining nook: the wall paneling and the geometric wallpaper create a space for eating and entertaining that's both practical, good looking and intimate.
+Wallpaper shown by Sandberg.

-If you're looking to create a kitchen transformation that creates a soothing atmosphere perfect for a busy family space, pick a neutral-toned kitchen wallpaper that complements the cabinetry.
+If you're looking to create a kitchen transformation that creates a soothing atmosphere perfect for a busy family space, pick a neutral-toned kitchen wallpaper like Brooke House Cinder from Little Greene that complements the cabinetry.
 That needn't mean plain – an intricate design will still create lots of interest.